Introduction tutorial to positive displacement pumps basic operating principles.

-Positive Displacement Pumps has an expanding cavity on the suction side and a decreasing cavity on the discharge side.
+A Positive Displacement Pump has an expanding cavity on the suction side and a decreasing cavity on the discharge side.
 Liquid flows into the pumps as the cavity on the suction side expands and the liquid flows out of the discharge as the cavity collapses.
-The volume is constant given each cycle of operation.
+The volume is a constant given each cycle of operation.

 The positive displacement pumps can be divided in two main classes

-The positive displacement principle applies applies whether the pump is a
+The positive displacement principle applies whether the pump is a

-Positive Displacement Pumps, unlike a Centrifugal or Roto-dynamic Pumps, will produce the same flow at a given speed (RPM) no matter the discharge pressure.
+A Positive Displacement Pump, unlike a Centrifugal or Roto-dynamic Pump, will produce the same flow at a given speed (RPM) no matter the discharge pressure.

-A Positive Displacement Pump must not be operated against a closed valve on the discharge side of the pump because it has no shut-off head like Centrifugal Pumps.
-A Positive Displacement Pump operating against a closed discharge valve, will continue to produce flow until the pressure in the discharge line are increased until the line bursts or the pump is severely damaged - or both.
+A Positive Displacement Pump must never operate against closed valves on the discharge side of the pump - it has no shut-off head like Centrifugal Pumps.
+A Positive Displacement Pump operating against closed discharge valves continues to produce flow until the pressure in the discharge line is increased until the line bursts or the pump is severely damaged - or both.

-A relief or safety valve on the discharge side of the Positive Displacement Pump is therefore absolute necessary.
-The relief valve can be internal or external.
-The pump manufacturer has normally the option to supply internal relief or safety valves.
-The internal valve should in general only be used as a safety precaution, an external relief valve installed in the discharge line with a return line back to the suction line or supply tank is recommended.
+A relief or safety valve on the discharge side of the Positive Displacement Pump is absolute necessary.
+The relief valve can be internal or external the pump.
+An internal valve should in general only be used as a safety precaution.
+An external relief valve installed in the discharge line with a return line back to the suction line or supply tank is highly recommended.

 Typical reciprocating pumps are